singlekorn/template-docker/readme.md

 ## Tools

-use `..\build.sh` in a container directory to quickly build and run it locally.
+use `..\launch.sh` in a container directory to quickly build and run it locally.

+## Tools

+Benchmark GPU Performance: `docker run --rm -it --gpus=all nvcr.io/nvidia/k8s/cuda-sample:nbody nbody -gpu -benchmark`